izxxr/prept/docs/guide/templating.rst

 Generating Project
 ~~~~~~~~~~~~~~~~~~

-With the configuration shown above, we can run ``prept new`` and we will be prompted to enter the
+With the configuration shown above, we can run :program:`prept new` and we will be prompted to enter the
 value of ``APP_NAME`` variable.
 Input value will be injected into the template files in generated project.

 .. code-block:: text